Minecraft-Mom/StomStruct/README.md

 # StomStruct
- StomStruct is a library and extension for Minestom enabling interaction with structure block files.
-It is intended to be used in situations where a server developer may want to load multi-block structures to memory, build these structures in an instance, or save a region of an instance to disk.
+ StomStruct is a library and extension for Minestom enabling interaction with structure block schematic files.
+It is intended to be used in situations where a server developer may want to load multi-block structures or schematics to memory, build these structures in an instance, or save a region of an instance to a permanent data store.

 Features
 ---